-Because the Advanced (Enabling) Works Program had previously been forecast to start during Q2-2024, prior to award of the FFGA that is targeted for 2025, TJPA had earlier acknowledged the possible need for development of the basis for a Letter of No Prejudice (LONP) to qualify the costs of the Enabling Works Program for those elements not otherwise covered under pre-award authority in accordance with the FFGA.
-At this time, however, there is no apparent need for a LONP based on the current project plan and schedule that now forecasts the start of the first contract under the Advance (Enabling) Works Program, Building Demolition, during Q3-2025 under the pre-award authority granted with the FTA approval for Entry to Engineering.
+Because the Advanced (Enabling) Works Program had previously been forecast to start during Q2-2024, prior to award of the FFGA that had been targeted for 2025, TJPA had earlier acknowledged the possible need for development of the basis for a Letter of No Prejudice (LONP) to qualify the costs of the Enabling Works Program for those elements not otherwise covered under pre-award authority in accordance with the FFGA.
+At this time, however, there is no apparent need for a LONP based on the current project plan and schedule that now forecasts the start of the first contract under the Advance (Enabling) Works Program, Utilities Relocation, during Q1-2026 under the pre-award authority granted with the FTA approval for Entry to Engineering.